Waits for the ‘mirai’ to resolve if still in progress, and returns its

 x[]

-and is the user-interruptible counterpart to collect_mirai(x)
+, and is equivalent to collect_mirai(x)

 .